Dec 31, 2022

 A unique way to showcase a brand and reduce its appearance as an ad is turning it into something interactive.
 For example, if you were a shoe company launching a new sneaker, you might be tempted to create a commercial-style ad.
 Instead, why not show viewers something they’ve seen, and design the ad as a how-to video for running?

 This is an especially helpful tip for ads running in the middle of another video.
 You’re taking the consumer’s attention off the original link they clicked on.
 Keeping your content short and sweet improves the chances that a viewer will let it run to completion.
-As a guide, you should try and keep your ads to between 12 and 20 seconds long.
+The length varies for different ads but as a guide, you should try and keep your ads to between 12 and 20 seconds long for skippable TrueView ads, 15 to 20 seconds for non-skippable and 6 seconds for bumper ads.

 You can also ask your audience outright what kind of ads they’d like to see and where.
 Use a poll in your social media feed or send out an incentivized email survey to gather intel.

 They call it the information highway, so it’s no surprise that digital marketing feels like driving in rush hour.
-63% of consumers say they would happily click on a PPC ad, so in addition to organic search, Google Ads is certainly a desirable route to take.
+63 percent of consumers say they would happily click on a PPC ad, so in addition to organic search, Google Ads is certainly a desirable route to take.

 There may be no reprieve for cars stuck in a 5 p.m. traffic jam, but marketers are far luckier.
 Video marketing uses tried-and-true PPC ads in a less congested environment.
 Invest in PPC video marketing and you will give yourself a far greater chance of standing out in your industry or niche.